 Using PSIR notes from PoliticsforIndia.com

-Every PSIR paper has its own way of studying and understanding that will help you to make best use of available time.
-Under every section (i.e. 1A, 1B, 2A, 2B) we’ve discussed in detail the way syllabus can be covered.
+Every PSIR paper has its own way of studying and understanding that will help you to make the best use of available time.
+Under every section (i.e. 1A, 1B, 2A, 2B) we’ve discussed in detail the way the syllabus can be covered.
 But we also want to suggest that there is no hard & fast rule when it comes to political science.
 It always boils down to what suits you.
 We are presenting notes, go ahead, read them, think about them, initiate/participate in discussions, do writing practice & ace the exam.

 We have tried our best to provide comprehensive notes.
 And especially for Paper 1A & 2A, we don’t think anything else is required.
 For the rest of the part, everyone needs to remain updated with current developments in international politics.
-And by proper study of theoretical part, you will get maturity to decide what is important and what is not not, in contemporary world politics.
+And by proper study of theoretical part, you will get maturity to decide what is important and what is not, in contemporary world politics.